José Bautista

+In 2024, he became the owner of Las Vegas Lights FC.

 Early life

-Coming from a middle-class family in the Dominican Republic that placed great importance on education, Bautista began studying English at age eight.
+Coming from a middle class family in the Dominican Republic that placed great importance on education, Bautista began studying English at age eight.
 His mother was an accountant and financial planner, and his father, who had earned a master's degree in agricultural engineering in Hungary, ran poultry farms.
 Bautista attended a private high school, De La Salle High School, in Santo Domingo.
 He was aided by the Latin Athletes Education Fund, designed for players from Spanish-speaking countries aspiring to play college baseball in the United States.
 Although he invested much time in pursuing professional baseball, Bautista studied business at Mother and Teacher Pontifical Catholic University in the event a career in baseball did not materialize.

 After working out with various Major League Baseball (MLB) clubs, he turned down offers of $5,000 from the New York Yankees and $42,000 from the Arizona Diamondbacks.
 The Cincinnati Reds offered him $300,000, which Bautista accepted; however, before the contract could become official, the team changed ownership and subsequently rescinded the offer.
 Bautista then created a highlight tape of himself using a camcorder and sent it to various colleges in the United States.
 There was no response until he received a call from Oscar Pérez, whom he had known from the Quique Cruz League in the Dominican Republic.
-Pérez informed him of the Latin Athletes Education Fund, designed for players from Spanish-speaking countries aspiring to play college baseball in the United States.
+Pérez informed him of the Latin Athletes Education Fund.
 He connected Bautista with Don Odermann, a businessman in the San Francisco Bay Area.
 Odermann, who assisted baseball players from Latin America desiring to play baseball in the US, knew that Chipola College, a junior college in Marianna, Florida, was seeking an everyday player.
 There, Bautista played for two years until being drafted.